RobinHealthDe/Development/README.md

 ### Rails
 The Rails Version was fixed to `4.2.0`

+### Bootstrap
+Bootstrap has already been included and can be found in the asset pipeline

 ##Initial install
+Make sure the fixed Ruby as well as Rails versions are installed.
+For Ruby versioning I recommend using rbenv.
 1. Clone repository
 2. cd into root
 3. Run `gem install bundler`